namesake.

 38 | Elephant Shrew

 The elephant shrew was originally named for the likeness of its nose to an elephant’s trunk.
-In the late 20th century, genetic analysis established elephant shrews were improperly classified as true shrews, and that they were, in fact, more closely related to elephants.
+Oddly enough, genetic analysis in the late 20th century established that elephant shrews, up until then improperly classified as “true shrews,” were in actuality more closely related to elephants.

 N39.jpg